Encapsule-Annex/jsgraph/README.md

 **Parameters:**

-vertexIdU_ - (required) a unqique string identifying the directed edge's source vertex, U. vertexIdV_ - (required) a unqique string identifying the directed edge's sink vertex, V. properties_ - (optional) reference to a property object to attach to the new edge.
+- vertexIdU_ (required): a unqique string identifying the directed edge's source vertex, U.
+- vertexIdV_ (required): a unqique string identifying the directed edge's sink vertex, V.
+- properties_ (optional): reference to a property object to attach to the new edge.

 **Return:**